 Note: Larvae can be a nuisance when they begin to migrate to protected areas to pupate.
 They are often found by the thousands traveling over roads, streets, driveways, walkways, fences and buildings.

-Tent Caterpillar Control: Scrape off and discard overwintering egg masses and tear the protective tents out by hand before the larvae start to feed.
-Control caterpillar movement and restrict access to feeding areas with Tanglefoot Pest Barrier.
+Scrape off and discard overwintering egg masses and tear the protective tents out by hand before the larvae start to feed.
+Control caterpillar movement and restrict access to feeding areas with Sticky Tree Bands or Tanglefoot Pest Barrier.
 Apply Bacillus thuringiensis, var. kurstaki (Bt-k) or Monterey Garden Insect Spray (Spinosad) to the leaves to kill feeding caterpillars.
-If necessary, spot treat with botanical insecticides as a last resort.
+If necessary, spot treat with plant-derived insecticides as a last resort.
 Spray must penetrate silken tents for effective control.

 Note: More than 80 species of predators and parasites have been identified in the United States, yet they are not commercially available.
-They play an important role in maintaining pest populations during most years.
-As a result, care most be taken when applying natural pesticides to minimize damage to these beneficial organisms.
+These insects play an important role in maintaining pest populations during most years.
+As a result, care most be taken when applying pesticides to minimize damage to these beneficial organisms.

 Photo Credit: Greg Schechter